sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 I went to the University of Maine where I majored in English (hold your laughs, please).
 Sometimes I joke that the reason I eventually became a dev was so that I could program a time-machine, go back and make everything right...
-I graduated in 2008, which was <strong>the worst year to graduate</strong> since the great depression.
+I graduated in 2008, which was [the worst year to graduate](https://www.vox.com/2014/7/9/5881131/what-happened-to-the-class-of-2008-in-charts) since the great depression.
 There were no jobs whatsoever and the only work I found was a temp job at my mom's company (thanks, mom).

 I bounced between a few jobs, worked at Best Buy for a while and eventually ended up working in Tech Support for a software company.